B2Gdevs/NumericalDecisionTree/README.md

 How to use:

-In the commandline go to the location where the python file exists and then type python decisionTree.py "yourCSVFileHere.csv" 1 2 3
+In the commandline go to the location where the python file exists and then type....

+python decisionTree.py "yourCSVFileHere.csv" 1 2 3

 1 2 3 being the first, second, and third feature columns you want.
 If you specify 0 for the first column it will not work.
 This was intially made.